kaeedo/HashsetHomepage/readme.md

 They are:

 - `ConnectionString`: The postgres connection string
-- `Username`: The username of the author for use by Basic Authentication
+- `AuthorUsername`: The username of the author for use by Basic Authentication
-- `Password`: The password of the author for use by Basic Authentication
+- `AuthorPassword`: The password of the author for use by Basic Authentication

 Ideally, you should be able to simply run: `dotnet tool restore`, `dotnet build`, and `dotnet run`.
 It installs `paket` and `fake-cli` as local tools and they should be good to go out of the box.